LJPZebra/OLU/1P_Multicolor_System.md

 #### Mode 1: Stand-Alone Light-Sheet Source Without the Need for Additional Computer Interfacing

-To drive the galvanometer, a simple and affordable [function generator](https://www.amazon.com/Generator-Precision-Dual-Channel-Arbitrary-Frequency/dp/B07H8CF2WV/ref=sr_1_3?crid=BMHYRYNELBAO&keywords=function+generator+JDS6600&qid=1685005539&sprefix=function+generator+jds6600%2Caps%2C273&sr=8-3) will suffice.
+To drive the galvanometer, a simple and affordable [function generator](https://www.amazon.com/Generator-Precision-Dual-Channel-Arbitrary-Frequency/dp/B07H8CF2WV/ref=sr_1_3?crid=BMHYRYNELBAO&keywords=function+generator+JDS6600&qid=1685005539&sprefix=function+generator+jds6600%2Caps%2C273&sr=8-3) is sufficient.
 Set the mirror to oscillate at approximately 400Hz with a triangular or sawtooth waveform.

-If you already use your microscope with an image acquisition software that allows for acquiring z-stacks by controlling either the motorized stage of the z-focus or the piezo objective scanner, then you can operate the light-sheet unit in two modes.
+If your image acquisition software allows the acquisition of z-stacks by controlling either the motorized stage of the z-focus or the piezo objective scanner, then you can operate the light-sheet unit in two modes.

 **Slow Scan Mode:**

-Even if you haven't installed the objective piezo scanner and the piezocrystal for moving the optical fiber, you can still perform volumetric recordings.
+Even if you have not installed the piezo-control of the objective and optical fiber, you can still perform volumetric recordings.
 Simply control the movement of the objective using the motorized stage of the Scientifica scope, similar to a standard epifluorescence recording.
 Since the light-sheet unit is attached to the same stage as the objective, it will move along with the objective, ensuring that the light-sheet always illuminates the focal plane.